Part I: Berlin, Germany (January – February)

 As the seat of the Holy Roman Empire as well as of the Austro-Hungarian monarchy, and at the geographical center of the expanded EU, Vienna has been the hub of artistic, musical and intellectual activity for centuries.
 This course focuses on the interaction of the many groups and forces that have shaped Austria.
 The course alternates between lecture/discussion and field trips throughout Vienna.
 Taught by Dr. Antonia Hanreich.

-Direct enroll at the University of Vienna (March-June):
+Direct enroll at the University of Vienna

 A Macalester College German Studies faculty member serves as resident director in Vienna.

-During June or after courses end at the University of Vienna, students may complete an unpaid, non-credit-bearing internship (individually arranged).
+Students may complete an unpaid, non-credit-bearing internship (individually arranged).